emmiegit/qotd/README.md

 **Default:** `/usr/share/qotd/quotes.txt` (provided by installation)

+<tt>QuoteDivider (line | percent)</tt>
+How quotes in the quotes file are separated.
+There are currently two possible options: `line` or `percent`.
+If the value is `line`, then each non-empty line is treated as a quotation to be possibly transmitted.
+The other behavior, `percent` is to separate each quote with a line that has only a percent sign ('%') on it.
+More specifically, the program looks for a sequence of newline, percent sign, and newline, and separates the string there.
+**Default:** `line`

 <tt>DailyQuotes <i>boolean-value</i></tt><br>
 This option determines whether quotations will be randomly selected every time a request is made, or if the daemon provides one quote per day.